Great Green Wall (Africa): Monitoring

 Little monitoring and record keeping have been conducted, even including where projects have occurred.

 The Sudan and South Sudan insurgencies further complicated monitoring.
 Locusts have damaged multiple projects.

+Criticism

+The Great Green Wall program has received criticism for having colonial origins, specifically relating to the use of the term 'desertification', which stems from French colonial influence.
+It has also been criticised for receiving predominantly European funding, which can be seen as a form of neocolonialism.
+Further criticism of the GGW initiative also notes that the strategies deployed by the project encourage sedentarization and population control: two colonial-era interventions that are perpetuated by the top-down focus of the GGW.

 Partners

 The Initiative brings together more than 20 countries, including Algeria, Burkina Faso, Benin, Chad, Cape Verde, Djibouti, Egypt, Ethiopia, Libya, Mali, Mauritania, Niger, Nigeria, Senegal, Somalia, Sudan, The Gambia, and Tunisia.